jbenet/node-pipe-segment/README.md

   check.output.pipe(unwrap)

-  // make duplex interfaces for each "side" of the streams var side1 = duplexer2(unwrap, wrap) // read from unwrap, write to wrap var side2 = duplexer2(wrap, check.input)
+  // make duplex interfaces for each "side" of the streams var side1 = duplexer2(wrap, unwrap) // read from unwrap, write to wrap var side2 = duplexer2(check.input, wrap)
   // read from wrap, write to check.input

   return segment({